bbannour/SPTG/tutorials/testpurpose_selection.md

 <div style="padding-top: 20px; padding-bottom: 20px;"></div>

-Navigate to the `/path/to/SPTG/examples/example05_automotive_platoon/` directory, and then run a dedicated script:
+Navigate to the `/path/to/SPTG/examples/example05_automotive_platoon/` directory, and then run the preconfigured script:

 ```bash
 cd /path/to/SPTG/examples/example05_automotive_platoon/